wPlachno/woodchipper-notes/README.md

-wcn -l -- Lists only the notes in the local file wcn -c -- Lists only the notes in the core file wcn -l [TEXT] -- Saves the text with a timestamp in the core file wcn -e [INDEX] -- Starts an edit procedure to edit the text, but not the timestamp, of the note at INDEX wcn -et [INDEX] -- Starts an edit procedure to edit the text and reset the timestamp of the note at INDEX wcn -d [INDEX] -- Deletes the note with the given index, core or local wcn -d -c -- Deletes all notes in the core file wcn -d -l -- Deletes all notes in the local file wcn -m [INDEX_TARGET] [INDEX_DESTINATION] -- Moves the note at INDEX_TARGET to INDEX_DESTINATION, moving as necessary, including both within and between the core and local files.
+wcn -l -- Lists only the notes in the local file wcn -c -- Lists only the notes in the core file wcn -l [TEXT] -- Saves the text with a timestamp in the core file wcn -d [INDEX] -- Deletes the note with the given index, core or local wcn -d -c -- Deletes all notes in the core file wcn -d -l -- Deletes all notes in the local file wcn -e [INDEX] [TEXT] -- Starts an edit procedure to edit the text, but not the timestamp, of the note at INDEX wcn -et [INDEX] [TEXT] -- Starts an edit procedure to edit the text and reset the timestamp of the note at INDEX wcn -m [INDEX_TARGET] [INDEX_DESTINATION] -- Moves the note at INDEX_TARGET to INDEX_DESTINATION, moving as necessary, including both within and between the core and local files.
 ```

 ## Work Log
+- 8/22/24: Added command line deciphering. (wplachno)
-- 8/21/24: Set readme to describe ultimate scope. (wjplachno)
+- 8/21/24: Set readme to describe ultimate scope. (wplachno)